Degree projects - Nuclear Structure

 We strongly encourage to come and visit one of us in person, well-ahead in time prior to your anticipated starting date in spring or fall (about two months is recommended).
 Such a time frame allows for proper initial discussions, preparations, and adjustments to ensure a smooth project progression.

-Theses work is proposed to deal with any of the above topics in the framework of research on superheavy nuclei, especially within the project SHREC (in collaboration with Lawrence Berkeley National Laboratory).
-The second preference deals with data analysis in connection with an experiment campaign at Argonne National Laboratory in 2020 (PhD thesis project Yuliia Hrabar).
+Another option deals with data analysis and shell-model calculations in connection with the experiment campaign at Argonne National Laboratory conducted in 2020 (completed PhD thesis project Yuliia Hrabar).
 Three experiments led by our group aimed to discover proton-emitting states in nuclei at or beyond the proton dripline near doubly-magic 56Ni exploiting a unique detector set-up.